aKash-S19/car-rental-nosql/README.md

 - Role-based access control
 - Audit logging for admin actions
 - Document verification workflow

-## 📱 Responsive Design

-The application is fully responsive and works on:

-- Desktop browsers
-- Tablets
-- Mobile devices

----

 **Built with ❤️ for efficient car rental management**